wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

 Internet-Draft              NSEC/NSEC3 usage                   June 2016

+       if (matching NSEC3 of ClosestEncloser exists in the cache and
+           covering NSEC3 of NextCloserName exists in the cache and covering NSEC3 is not Opt-Out flag set) {

            // ClosestEncloser exists, and NextCloserName does not exist
            // then we need to check *.ClosestEncloser